ozfortress/ozfortress_docs/docs/rules/global.md

 + Loadout changing scripts.
 + Viewmodel / Crosshair switchers.
 + No explosions/particles smoke script.
-+ Loadout changing scripts and quick respawn scripts such as forward-spawn/backward-spawn scripts are explicity allowed since Sixes Season 37 and Highlander Season 4, even if they preserve that classes current state:
++ Loadout change scripts and quick respawn scripts such as forward-spawn/backward-spawn scripts are explicity allowed since Sixes Season 37 and Highlander Season 4, even if they preserve that classes current state:
-    + This includes stickybomb projectiles, a medic's current medi-gun percentage or charge, an engineers buildings, etc.
+    + This includes stickybomb projectiles, a medic's current medi-gun percentage and charge, an engineers buildings, etc.

 ### 6.1.2.
 Game Mechanic exploits